 Elena completed her Masters of Sports and Musculoskeletal Physiotherapy at the University of South Australia in 2013, shortly thereafter moving to Perth.
 Elena is very passionate about the treatment of persistent pain.
 She is currently involved in a clinical trial led by Prof. Peter O’Sullivan on a new and promising treatment (Cognitive Functional Therapy) for chronic lower back pain.
 She is also one of our GLAD certified practitioners treating chronic hip and knee pain.
 Always keeping up-to-date, she has undergone extensive further education in clinical Pilates, manual therapy (Kaltenborn, McKenzie and Maitland), manipulative therapy, functional strength training, dry needling and Neurodynamics.
 Elena enjoys spending time with her family and keeping active in the outdoors.

 Prideaux (currently on maternity leave)

-Prideaux completed her physiotherapy degree at the University of Notre Dame.
-She originally worked at George Street Physiotherapy in 2010, before travelling and working in different parts of Australia including Sydney, regional NSW, Melbourne and most recently Arnhem Land and Timor Leste.
-She has gained experience in upper limb neurology and gerontology and remote health and is passionate about the role of physiotherapy in improving the health and wellbeing of our community.
-Prideaux has completed post-graduate training in Core Align, Body Balance, hand therapy, Mulligans and Pain.
+Prideaux completed her physiotherapy degree at the University of Notre Dame .
+She originally worked at George Street physiotherapy in 2010, before travelling and working in the US.
+Prideaux returned in 2012 and worked in Sydney, regional NSW, and most recently Arnhem land and Timor Leste.
+She gained experience in orthopaedic and neurological rehabilitation, persistent pain and upper limb and peri-natal care.